 07 – Use guides

-When setting out your layers and text, use the guides tool to help align and organise there positions, there is nothing worse than an unevenly spaced document …especially in architecture!
+When setting out your layers and text, use the guides tool to help align and organize there positions, there is nothing worse than an unevenly spaced document …especially in architecture!

 08 – Short cuts